mfinkle/llm-agents/tool_agent.md

 The metadata is used to build context for the system prompt as an XML-formatted tool registry.

-### Chain of Thought Reasoning
+### Reasoning & Action (ReAct)

-The tool agent implements Chain of Thought (CoT) reasoning, which enables more reliable problem-solving:
+The tool agent implements a ReAct reasoning strategy, combined with Few-shot prompting, which enables more reliable problem-solving:

 1. **Explicit Reasoning**: The model articulates its step-by-step thinking process
 2. **Transparent Decision Making**: The reasoning process is visible to users via the "thought" field